claysicle/sporadic_publications/src/site/notes/Sporadic Publications/Sporadic Publications.md

 ## Welcome to Sporadic Publications!

 This is a site that I have made for publishing my own work.
+I am [[Sporadic Publications/Authors/Claysicle\|Claysicle]].
 [[Sporadic Publications/Sporadic Publications\|Sporadic Publications]] is can be roughly organized into various collections, which will be presented herewithin.
-Non-Collection Essays are excluded from this list, but can be found at [[Sporadic Publications/Navigation/Assorted Works\|Assorted Works]]

 # Collection One: [[Sporadic Publications/Works/Essays/Essays On Invisibilities/Essays on Invisibilities\|Essays on Invisibilities]]

 - [[#Introduction|Introduction]]